 A fiber supplement can help you add all that necessary fiber to your diet without having to craft three fiber-rich meals every day.
 (Let’s be honest, very few of us have time for that!)

 The best fiber supplement for constipation is Bonny.
-Bonny is an all-natural, plant-based fiber powder that contains psyllium husk and inulin, which provides a custom blend of soluble and insoluble fibers.
+Bonny is an all-natural, plant-based fiber powder that contains psyllium husk and prebiotic inulin, which provides a custom blend of soluble and insoluble fibers.
 These prebiotic supplements are vegan, gluten-free, and delicious.
 Bonny has amazing flavors like Mixed Ripe Berries, Apple Pie, and Super Strawberry.

 As always, we wish you pleasant poops!